Laragear/WebAuthn/README.md

 * WebAuthn User Handle is UUID v4.
 * User Handle is reused when a new credential for the same user is created.
 * Credentials can be blacklisted (enabled/disabled).
-* Public Keys are encrypted by with application key in the database automatically, using the application key.
+* Public Keys are encrypted in the database automatically, using the application key.

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.